The Book of Souls: Commercial performance

 The album was a commercial success, reaching the no. 1 spot in 24 countries in addition to 19 other territories which no longer publish retail charts.
 It was their fifth record to top the UK albums chart with sales of over 60,000 units, out-selling their previous record, The Final Frontier, which sold 44,385 copies but reached the same chart position.
-In the US, the record charted at no. 4, their joint highest position on the Billboard 200 along with The Final Frontier up until that point, although The Book of Souls was again the better seller with 74,000 sales compared to 63,000.
+In the US, the record charted at no. 4, their joint highest position on the Billboard 200 along with The Final Frontier up until that point; however, The Book of Souls was again the better seller, with 74,000 sales compared to 63,000.
 According to Billboard, this marks the band's best sales week in the US since the Nielsen SoundScan tracking system began operating in 1991.
 As of January 2016, The Book of Souls has sold more than 148,000 copies in the US.